-- a.
-Students are legally compelled to register as student dietitians at the Professional Board for Dietetics and Nutrition (HPCSA) at the beginning of the first study year. - b.
-For practice training in the fourth study year students must be in possession of a driver's license (before the start of the fourth study year). - c.
-Membership of the professional association (ADSA) is compulsory for all students in the programme from the first year of study. - d.
+a.
+Students are legally compelled to register as student dietitians at the Professional Board for Dietetics and Nutrition (HPCSA) at the beginning of the first study year.

+b.
+For practice training in the fourth study year the possession of a driver's license is strongly recommended (before the start of the fourth study year).

+- c.
+Membership of a professional association is recommended for all students in the programme from the first year of study. - d.
 All costs for practice training in the fourth study year is payable by the student. - e.
 No student in the fourth study year will be allowed to serve on a house committee or student council. - f.
 Also refer to HSC.1 of this yearbook.

 - a.
 Students in all year levels (1st to 4th year) will follow the aligned curriculum as from 2014.
 Provision will be made for students who need to repeat consolidated modules. - b.
 Students should comply with the pre-requisites of modules as stipulated in the list of modules HSC.2, before progressing to follow-up modules; - c.
 Modules in year level 4 may only be taken once all the modules as prescribed up to year level 3 have been passed. - d.
-A participation mark of 50% is required for all modules in year level 4 for admission to examination. - e.
-After successfully completing the BSc in Dietetics degree the student will acquire admission to the MSc degree in Dietetics or Nutrition, but is subject to a selection process on the grounds of academic performance as well as availability of capacity in the subject field.
+For modules that have traditional exams, students must earn a participation mark of at least 50% in all year level 4 modules in order to be eligible to take the examination.
+On the other hand, for modules that use continuous assessment, students must achieve a final mark higher than 50% in order to pass the module. - e.
+After successfully completing the BSc in Dietetics degree the student will acquire admission to the MSc degree in Nutrition, but this is subject to a selection process on the grounds of academic performance as well as availability of capacity in the subject field.
 The following admission requirements prevail: - The student must at least achieve a pass mark of 60% in each of the following modules: NUTT312, NUTT323, NUTT324, NUTR321 and NUTR471 or equivalent modules; - Descriptive statistics (STTN111) or an equivalent module is a co-requisite (A-Rule 2.3.3.3).